No ‘Cookie Cutter Approach’ to State Housing Bill

 HB 2001, a housing bill passed by the Legislature in July 2019, requires cities in Oregon to build for higher density housing, which can impact affordability, racial and economic equity and can help lower greenhouse gas emissions.
 At a June 22 Springfield City Council work session, city staff gathered feedback from councilors about the state rule-making approach to HB 2001.
-The city pushed back against the requirements in the bill.
+The city pushed back against how the bill should be implemented.

 City Council agreed city staff should raise concerns brought up in the work session with committees working on the rule-making process in Salem and decided to wait to conduct further public outreach on Springfield’s own draft housing code until they know more about how HB 2001 will be implemented.